 You may be an ALE if you employed 50 or more full-time employees or full-time-equivalent (FTE) employees in the previous calendar year.
 A full-time employee is considered any common law employee who averages at least 30 hours per week, or at least 130 hours per month.
 Employers are responsible for tracking employee hours to determine if they meet the definition of “full-time.”

-Updates on Government Mandates
+Updates On Government Mandates & Open Enrollment

 While some government mandates will stay the same for employers in 2020, others have been modified for the new plan year.
 Open enrollment for individual market Obamacare policies will begin November 1st and conclude December 15th.
 Of course, open enrollment periods among individual companies may be shorter.